1999–2000 Miami Heat season

 The 1999–2000 Miami Heat season was the 12th season for the Miami Heat in the National Basketball Association.

+Season summary

+Off-season

 During the off-season, the team signed free agents Otis Thorpe, and undrafted rookie point guard Anthony Carter.

+For the season, the Heat updated their primary logo, changing the flaming basketball from light red to dark red with black seams and golden yellow flames, and changing the hoop from black to white with a black outline.
+The team also redesigned their home and road uniforms, adding a V-shaped collar, dark red trim, and dark red side panels to their jerseys and shorts, and the team's primary logo to the right leg of their shorts.
+The white home uniforms featured a black outline next to the side panels, along with golden yellow and silver inlines, while the black road uniforms featured a golden yellow outline and white and silver inlines.

+The team's new uniforms would remain in use until 2009, where they would move their primary logo to the left leg of their shorts; the new primary logo is still present as of 2026.

+Regular season

-The Heat played the first two months of the regular season at the Miami Arena, and played their final home game there on December 28, 1999, against the Minnesota Timberwolves; the team then moved into the American Airlines Arena on January 2, 2000, against the Orlando Magic.
+The Heat played the first two months of the regular season at the Miami Arena, and played their final home game there on December 28, 1999, against the Minnesota Timberwolves; the team then moved into their new arena, the American Airlines Arena on January 2, 2000, and played their first game there against the Orlando Magic.

-The Heat got off to a 15–4 start to the regular season, then later on held a 30–17 record at the All-Star break.
-However, Tim Hardaway only played 52 games due to knee injuries, and Voshon Lenard was out for the remainder of the season with a lower abdominal strain after 53 games.
+The Heat got off to a 15–4 start to the regular season, and later on held a 30–17 record at the All-Star break.
+However, Tim Hardaway only played 52 games due to knee injuries, and Voshon Lenard was out for the remainder of the season due to a lower abdominal strain after 53 games.
 At mid-season, the team signed free agent Bruce Bowen, who was previously released by the Chicago Bulls, who acquired him from the Philadelphia 76ers in a three-team trade.
-The Heat posted a 7-game winning streak between March and April, and finished in first place in the Atlantic Division with a 52–30 record, earning the second seed in the Eastern Conference.
+The Heat posted a seven-game winning streak between March and April, and finished in first place in the Atlantic Division with a 52–30 record, earning the second seed in the Eastern Conference; the team qualified for the NBA playoffs for the fifth consecutive year.